-PediaSmart® is the First Organic Beverage to Provide Complete & Balanced Nutrition.
+The First Organic Dairy Beverage to Provide Complete & Balanced Nutrition.

 Kids Love the Flavor!

-PediaSmart® is the Smart Organic Choice™ offering excellent nutrition as a healthy beverage, quick breakfast and for a child in need of added calories.
-Available in organic chocolate and organic vanilla flavors, PediaSmart® is recommended for children ages 1 through 13 years.
-PediaSmart® is the ONLY organic beverage on the U.S. market offering complete organic nutrition.
-This beverage has been scientifically formulated to meet or exceed 100% of the Dietary Reference Intakes (DRI) for protein, fat, carbohydrate, vitamins & minerals and can be used as a sole source of nutrition under the supervision of a healthcare professional.*
+PediaSmart® Dairy is the Smart Organic Choice™ offering excellent nutrition as a healthy beverage, quick breakfast and for a child in need of added calories.
+PediaSmart® is recommended for children ages 1 through 13 years.
+PediaSmart® is the ONLY organic dairy beverage on the U.S. market offering complete organic nutrition.
+This beverage has been formulated to contain all essential nutrients such as protein, fat, carbohydrate, vitamins & minerals and can be used as a sole source of nutrition under the supervision of a healthcare professional.*